Th3Tr00p3r/gSTED-sFCS/README.md

 - `./settings/default_settings.csv` - default setting file, initial values for all GUI forms.

+- `.pre-commit-config.yaml`, `.flake8`, `pyproject.toml` - these are configuration files for git pre-commit hooks (stuff done before commiting).
+They enforce better code quality (and let us focus on the content).

 ## Dependencies/Imports:

 - Python 3.8.6 (some dependencies may not support newer versions yet, e.g. QScintilla does not support python 3.9 yet)